 So how does Jesus have the status of being the Logos, and how does God have the status of being God before the world existed but do not have the status of the Father and Son before creation?
 Actually, Jesus is simply clarifying who God and the Logos were in John 1:14 and 17:5.
 They are Father and Son (who is praying the prayer in 17:5).

 John 1:18 says: “No one has ever seen God, but the one and only Son, who is himself God and is in closest relationship with the Father, has made him known” (NIV).
 Jesus more fully reveals their status and nature–Father and Son–beyond God and Logos.
-It seems the Father was in heaven with his Son before the incarnation and birth.
+Therefore the Father was in heaven with his Son before the incarnation and birth.

 Jesus says that he was in the presence of the Father: “I am telling you what I have seen in the Father’s presence” (John 8:38). “presence” can be translated as “alongside” or “next to” the Father.
 The point: they were in close relationship as we see in John 1:1-2, 14 and 17:5.
 This relationship in the Father’s presence happened before the incarnation.
 To be the Father, he had to have at least one son in his presence.
 That Son is Jesus.

 Heb.
 1:2 says: “but in these last days he has spoken to us by his Son, whom he appointed heir of all things, and through whom also he made the universe.”
 That verse says that the Son was the person through whom God made the universe.
 He was the Son before creation, long before his birth.
+That verses also identifies who the Logos was in John 1:1-4.

 1 John 5:20 says: “And we are in him who is true by being in his Son Jesus Christ.
 He is the true God and eternal life.”
 This verse teaches that his Sonship is the same as his “Godness.”
-It seems odd that Jesus was always God, but not always the Son.
+It is odd that Jesus was always God, but not always the Son.
 Rather, he was eternally both.

 Col. 1:9-20 is particularly clear that Jesus was the Son before creation and earth-time, that is, in eternity past: This is my translation.
 I add my comments in brackets: